Reducibility of low dimensional Poincar\'e duality spaces: Further remarks

 \subsection{Non-orientable complexes of dimension 4}

-First I want to mention that results of Hambleton and Milgram show that there exists a non-orientable 4-dimensional PD space whose Spivak normal fibration is not reducible: In \cite[section 4]{HM} the Spivak normal bundles of spaces called $X^4$ and $X^6$ are discussed.
-I shall only be interested in $X^4$.
-It is a space obtain from $\RP^2 \vee S^2$ by attaching one 3-cell and one 4-cell, see \cite[line 7 page 1325]{HM}.
+First, we want to mention that a construction of Hambleton and Milgram gives a non-orientable 4-dimensional PD space whose Spivak normal fibration is not reducible.
+Indeed, in \cite[section 4]{HM} of loc.\ cit.\ the Spivak normal bundles of spaces called $X^4$ and $X^6$ are discussed.
+We shall only be interested in $X^4$.
+It is a space obtained from $\RP^2 \vee S^2$ by attaching one 3-cell and one 4-cell, see \cite[line 7 page 1325]{HM}.
 It follows that, pinching the 2-skeleton of $X$, one obtains a cofibre sequence

-because $X$ is non-orientable and thus must have top cohomology (integrally) equals to $\Z/2$.
+because $X$ is non-orientable and thus must have top cohomology (integrally) isomorphic to $\Z/2$.